AMID Logo

 Destination charges are NOT included in the price quotes received in the online freight calculator.
 Destination charges (sometimes called local charges) occur at the destinations.
 Therefore, they are not considered freight charges.

 Our customers are reminded of destination charges throughout the shipment process.
-At the time of booking, shippers must agree with this statement: 'I understand that Destination charges are payable by consignee...'.
+When booking, shippers must agree with this statement: 'I understand that Destination charges are payable by consignee...'.
 Otherwise, shipments cannot be initiated.
 You may find more about destination charges in the step-by-step guide in step 7.

 Once goods leave the U.S. Commerce zone, U.S. laws no longer apply to international shipping cargo.
 The consignee is responsible for cargo recovery in the destination country and for all charges associated with the recovery.
 Neither a U.S. freight forwarder nor an ocean freight carrier can assist with import recovery overseas.